Historical Apoplexy · State Legislative Adaptations · Vermont

 SESSION: The General Assembly convenes in January.
 Vermont legislative sessions are not constitutionally limited in length.
 All members of both chambers serve two-year terms.

 ANNUAL BUDGET: The State of Vermont operates on an annual budget with a fiscal year running from July 1 to June 30.
-Vermont has a progressive state income tax, a state sales and use tax, a meals and rooms tax, and various other revenue sources.
-Vermont's annual general fund budget is approximately $2.2 billion.
-The fiscal argument for this bill is straightforward: Vermont already spends among the most per pupil in America on education.
-The bill REDIRECTS spending from an ineffective structure to an effective one.
-Not more spending — better structure.
-The Green Mountain Care cost lesson: single-domain reform is unaffordable.
-Three-division reform is affordable because the divisions reduce each other's costs (food security reduces health costs, education reduces both).
+Vermont has a graduated state income tax, a state sales and use tax, a meals and rooms tax, and various other revenue sources.
+Vermont's annual general fund budget is approximately $2.6 billion (FY2026 enacted).
+The fiscal argument for this bill is straightforward: the state and its residents already pay the full distribution markup on every food dollar spent.
+This bill redirects a single-digit percentage of that existing spending into at-cost distribution.
+Not more spending, better structure.

 Bernie Sanders is the longest-serving independent member of Congress in American history.
 He represents Vermont in the United States Senate and has done so since 2007.
 Before the Senate, he served as Vermont's sole United States Representative from 1991 to 2007.
-Before Congress, he was elected mayor of Burlington in 1981 as an independent socialist, defeating five-term Democratic incumbent Gordon Paquette by ten (10) votes — one of the most consequential municipal elections in American political history.
-Sanders ran for president in 2016 and 2020, winning the New Hampshire and Nevada primaries in 2020, making "democratic socialism" a mainstream American political term for the first time since Eugene Debs.
+Before Congress, he was elected mayor of Burlington in 1981 as an independent, defeating a five-term incumbent by ten (10) votes [SOURCE: Sanders Institute; University of Vermont Special Collections, Bernard Sanders Papers].

 THE COOPERATIVE ECONOMY: Vermont already practices communal economic models.
 Champlain Housing Trust (founded during Sanders' mayoral tenure, now the largest community land trust in America with approximately 3,000 housing units), Cabot Creamery (farmer-owned dairy cooperative since 1919, ~800 farm families), City Market/Onion River Co-op (member-owned food cooperative in Burlington, two locations, more than 12,000 member-owners), Vermont Federal Credit Union, and dozens of CSA farms.
 The cooperative model IS the at-cost distribution model.
 Vermont does not need to be convinced cooperatives work.
 Vermont needs to SCALE cooperatives to state infrastructure.